mm/heartbridge/README.md

 Combined with an Apple Watch, the iOS Health app contains a wealth of heart rate and other health readings.
 I always found these readings a little difficult to play with in the Health app, and couldn't find a way to easily export them to a format I could manipulate/visualize the readings using (like a JSON or CSV file).

 Fortunately with the [Shortcuts](https://apps.apple.com/us/app/shortcuts/id915249334) app, accessing this data is a lot easier.
 This combines a shortcut with a quick HTTP endpoint to transfer heart rate data from your iOS device to your Mac or PC.
 It was a fun little experiment for me to see how these two could work together.
+The original version of Heartbridge was for heart rate data only, but now it can work with more sample types!

 ### Shortcuts data format